 - the relevant EU Member States

-You can also file multiple reports at the same time using an XML upload function.
+You can also report multiple disclosures at the same time by uploading an XML-file.
 For this you will need software from an (external) software supplier.

 - What will happen to your disclosure?

-Once you have filed a report we will send you a reference number.
+Once you have reported a disclosure we will send you a reference number.

-We forward your report to a European database accessible to the tax authorities of the European Member States.
-In addition, we use the information from your report within the Netherlands Tax and Customs Administration for supervisory purposes, for example.
+We forward your disclosure to a European database which is accessible to the tax authorities of the European Member States.
+In addition, we use the information from your disclosure within the Netherlands Tax and Customs Administration for supervisory purposes, for example.

 Would you like to know more about how the reporting process works at the Netherlands Tax and Customs Administration?
 Download the process chart.

 - Where can I find more information?

 Answers to frequently asked questions about MDR regulations are collected in the 'Mandatory Disclosure Rules/DAC6 Knowledge Database' (only available in Dutch).

-If you are a software developer or are planning to develop the software to report potential tax avoidance arrangements you can register for the required specifications, IT-related questions (e.g. about the required technical specifications of the various fields) and support at the website Digital Messaging Support (ODB) of the Tax and Customs Administration.
-Or contact the service desk via: firstname.lastname@example.org
+If you are a software developer or are planning to develop the software to report potential tax avoidance arrangements you can register for the required specifications and technical support at the website Digital Messaging Support (ODB).
+Regarding technical issues you can contact the service desk via: firstname.lastname@example.org